Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

 6. Procedures: I used a table visualization on this page to allow multiple sorting options, showcasing the most frequently performed procedures.
 7. Patient profiling: This page delves into patient profiles.
 A side note: I'm currently facing issues with the Azure map not working when embedded.
 I plan to resolve this after posting the challenge.
 8. How to Use Page: Defines the Navigation for non-tech users to utilise the dashboard effectively and efficiently.
 9. Time Series Analysis: It transforms raw data into a story over time.
 Spotting Trends, showing patterns, helping with Froecasting and measuring impacts.
-In a hospital, a Time Series Analysis page is vital because it turns operational and clinical data into a "heartbeat" of the hospital's health over time.
+    - 	In a hospital, a Time Series Analysis page is vital because it turns operational and clinical data into a "heartbeat" of the hospital's health over time.
 10. Forecast Page
-11. Insights
+11. Insights Page
 12. Recommendations

 #### 2.3.2.
 Considerations: